 I have always been drawn to wild landscapes and the creatures that live alongside us.
-Growing up in Cape Town, my childhood was infused with everyday connections to the natural world, from wading knee-deep in mountain streams to exploring the wild desolate beaches along the Atlantic coastline.
-My memories touch on magical encounters with owls and oystercatchers, caracal and timid mongoose, fierce southeasters and the pungent smells of otter scat.
+Growing up in Cape Town, my childhood was infused with everyday connections to the natural world, from wading knee-deep in mountain streams to exploring wild desolate beaches along the Atlantic coastline.
+My memories touch on magical encounters along secret trails, and quiet observations of the birds and creatures that inhabit alongside us.

 As I watch the little birds going about their lives in my garden, I marvel at the lightness of their touch, how little they impact on the world, and how, through the gaiety of their song and gentle being, they bring light and joy into our own lives.

-Having taken a course in computer design at London City University, I empowered myself with the tools needed to create my own materials, and this design/writing/photography combination forms the basis of my work.
+Having taken a course in creative design at London City University, I empowered myself with the tools needed to create my own materials, and this design/writing/photography combination forms the basis of my work.

 As a nature consultant, I create inspirational materials that explore our complex, ever-changing relationship with the natural world, with a particular emphasis on the small creatures that call our towns and cities home.